Our Best Campsites In Costa Dorada

 Several parks in one, PortAventura is made up of themed world zones, a water park, Europe’s tallest and fastest roller coasters and, for younger visitors, the magical SésamoAventura, inspired by the characters of Sesame Street.

 Barcelona is an absolute must-see for its stunning architecture and wonderful cosmopolitan atmosphere.
-Enjoy the street entertainers on the famous Las Rambla, take a trip round the buildings of Gaudí’s Barcelona, and wander through narrow and twisting streets in the Gothic quarter.
+Enjoy the street entertainers on the famous Las Ramblas, take a trip round the buildings of Gaudí’s Barcelona, and wander through narrow and twisting streets in the Gothic quarter.

 Tarragona was one of Roman Spain’s most important cities and briefly the capital of the Empire.
 Visit the amphitheatre and the Roman walls before discovering a wealth of artefacts in the National Archaeological Museum.

-A charming fishing village named for the local tamarisk trees.
+Visit Tamarit, a charming fishing village named for the local tamarisk trees.
 Enjoy a stroll along the sandy beach and a dip in the clear waters of the bay before settling down for lunch in one of the charming restaurants that line the promenade.